Adaptive Entropy-Driven Sensor Selection in a Camera-LiDAR Particle Filter for Single-Vessel Tracking: Results and Analysis

 \subsubsection{Monte Carlo protocol}

 Results were obtained via repeated Monte Carlo runs.
-For each $run\in\{1,\dots,N_{\mathrm{runs}}\}, N_{\mathrm{runs}} = 200$, the four fusion configurations (\textit{LiDAR-only}, \textit{Camera-only}, \textit{All sensors}, and \textit{Adaptive}) were executed independently on the same time-aligned measurement timeline.
+For each $run\in\{1,\dots,N_{\mathrm{runs}}\}$, the four fusion configurations (\textit{LiDAR-only}, \textit{Camera-only}, \textit{All sensors}, and \textit{Adaptive}) were executed independently on the same time-aligned measurement timeline.
+Total number of runs is $N_{\mathrm{runs}} = 200$.
 To ensure repeatability and enable controlled comparisons, a deterministic random seed was assigned per run and re-used when initializing each regime within that run.
-For each $(run,\text{regime})$ pair, we computed zone-wise $\mathrm{RMSE}_\Omega$ and $\mathrm{Lost}\%_{\Omega}$; results were then aggregated across runs using mean value and confidence intervals (95\% bands) to characterize variability.
+For each $(run,configuration)$ pair, we computed zone-wise $\mathrm{RMSE}_\Omega$ and $\mathrm{Lost}\%_{\Omega}$; results were then aggregated across runs using mean value and confidence intervals (95\% bands) to characterize variability.
+The reported confidence intervals summarize stochastic variability across repeated executions of the same tracker on the same synchronized measurement sequence.